Burgin’s Yard and Row

 However the 1851 Census does reveal a Hayes presence at the Cricket Ground, that of framework knitter Joseph and his wife Mary (nee Sisson), the daughter of Strelley collier Samuel and Ann.
 When Mary died in 1855 John remarried to Sarah Martin in 1858, and went to live in Nottingham.
 His place at the Cricket Ground seems to have been taken by his brother and silk glove hand Eli and his wife Ellen (nee Shaw), daughter of Nottingham Road labourer John and Mary (nee Eminson).

-But no barber, no tailor.
+But no barber, no tailor !!

-Eli and his family moved around somewhat, but never out of town, and staying always in this area.
 In June 1889 he and his wife were living in South Street when an alert was raised.
 Eli had spent a restful Saturday night at the lock-up, following an arrest for drunkenness in the Market Place, and had been released the next day, on Whit Sunday morning.
 He didn’t go home, and since that time, nothing had been seen or heard of him !!
 He had been due to appear at the Petty Sessions but had missed his appointment.
-The alert described him as ‘an elderly man’ — his baptism record (Wesleyan Chapel) shows he was born on April 3rd 1827.
+The alert described him as ‘an elderly man‘ — his baptism record (Wesleyan Chapel) shows he was born on April 3rd 1827.
 It was now feared that ‘he had disposed of his life in some way or other’.
 These fears were premature however; Eli very shortly surfaced and made a belated appearance at the Petty Sessions where he was fined for his earlier show of drunkenness.

 The Girls’ Church School was not built until 1859 (1851 says Adeline correctly in another letter), so there was not any building in the Market Place, with the exception of the old Butter Market.
 The Boys’ School was in the room over the Butter Market, until the National School was built opposite the Church.
+(That was in 1860)

 “When the wall was built around the playground of the Girl’s school, it formed a finish to South Street”.